 For the first time, this put an actual timeline for Tesla opening its Supercharger network to other automakers.

-It’s unclear if it would only be for Norway, Europe, or globally, but as previously mentioned, Tesla has recently been in similar talks in Germany.
+As previously mentioned, Tesla has recently been in similar talks in Germany.

 It would be easier for Tesla to open the network in Europe, where its Supercharger network uses the CCS connector, which is standard in the region.